0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 But where did these principles come from?

-It was obvious to the experienced authors, in 2001, that building software has been nothing like previous construction projects, like building bridges, railroads or cars.
+It was obvious to the experienced manifesto authors, in 2001, that building software has been nothing like previous construction projects, like building bridges, railroads or cars.

-And if you treat it like that, it goes wrong.
+And if you treat it like it is, it goes wrong.

 For all of history, construction projects were better if they were planned meticulously.

 If you build a house, you can't adjust the size of the walls to suit the roof if you discover that it doesn't fit when you build it.

-but In software, everything is malleable, and huge changes can be made in a single day, sometimes in a single hour.
+but in software, everything is malleable, and huge changes can be made in a single day, sometimes in a single hour.

 But the memory of history throws a long shadow: